saeedvft/vue-django-app/README.md

 - **Form Component**: A Vue.js component that handles user input and form submission.
 - **Entry List Component**: Displays all surname entries, highlighting the most recent entry.
 - **Edit Form Component**: Allows users to edit the latest entry that they have submitted.

-## Deployment

-Instructions for deploying the application will be provided based on the chosen hosting environment.

-## Contact

-For any inquiries, please contact me, Delara Jalali, at delara.jalali.382@gmail.com.